 Abdul Tejan-Cole is the Africa Regional Director at the Open Society Institute.
 He was previously the Commissioner of the Sierra Leone Anti-Corruption Commission and before that, the Deputy Director of the International Center for Transitional Justice’s South Africa Office.
 He worked as a trial attorney and appellate counsel at the Special Court for Sierra Leone.

 Lars Waldorf is Senior Lecturer in International Human Rights Law at the Centre for Applied Human Rights, University of York.
 He ran Human Rights Watch's field office in Rwanda from 2002-2004 and reported on genocide trials at the International Criminal Tribunal for Rwanda.
 He is co-editor of Reconstructing Rwanda: State Building and Human Rights after Mass Violence (forthcoming 2011), Localizing Transitional Justice (Stanford University Press, 2010), and Disarming the Past: Transitional Justice and Ex-Combatants (SSRC, 2010).

-Harvey Weinstein is Senior Research Fellow at the Human Rights Center of the University of California, Berkeley and a Clinical Professor in the School of Public Health.
-He is the author of Psychiatry and The CIA: Victims of Mind Control, (APA Press, 1990) and co-editor (with Eric Stover) of My Neighbor, My Enemy: Justice and Community After Mass Atrocity (Cambridge University Press, 2004), and co-editor of the International Journal of Transitional Justice.
+Harvey Weinstein is Senior Research Fellow at the Human Rights Center of the University of California, Berkeley and a retired Clinical Professor in the School of Public Health.
+He is the author of Psychiatry and The CIA: Victims of Mind Control, (APA Press, 1990) and co-editor (with Eric Stover) of My Neighbor, My Enemy: Justice and Community After Mass Atrocity (Cambridge University Press, 2004), and was founding co-editor of the International Journal of Transitional Justice.